appvoid/windows-ggml/README.md

 make -j4 gpt-2
 ```

 I've just noticed all you need is the cmake command to make it work almost everywhere.
+Made a whole repo, lol.